 Conclusion

 The Prime Minister of India is the union head of our legislature.
 All the necessary laws passed by the legislature are announced by the prime minister.
 The President of India can use his maximum powers after advising the prime minister of India only.
-The Prime minister is responsible to give all the necessary information to the president of India.
+The Prime minister is responsible for giving all the necessary information to the president of India.
 The powers given in the constitution of India are divided between the president and prime minister so that both can check their decisions.

 You can follow us on Instagram, Linkedin and YouTube to get notifications of new articles published by Legal Study Material.